DataFire/Integrations/integrations/generated/azure_search_searchservice/README.md

 * output [IndexerExecutionInfo](#indexerexecutioninfo)

 ### Indexes_List
-Lists all indexes available for an Azure Search service.
+Lists all indexes available for a search service.

 ```js